AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

 ### Stacked Mode

 Multiple area series can be presented with usage of stacked mode for Y scale.
 Stacked mode helps to visualize data in a convenient way for comparing different data series which shares one of the values.
-Use **.stackMode()** parameter to enable stacked mode.
+Use {api:anychart.enums.ScaleStackMode}**.stackMode()**{api} parameter to enable stacked mode.

 ```
   // set chart type